 List specific goals and objectives for each year of the project.
-These goals and objectives will also be used during the submission and evaluation of progress reports and assessment of project success.
+These goals and objectives will also be used during the submission and evaluation of progress reports and assessment of project success if the award is made.

 7.2.4.
 Timeline (1 page)